overview-taxes-switzerland

 • Church tax

 In most cantons, residents who are members of recognized denominations have to pay a church tax as part of their tax bill.
 Church taxes are shown separately.
 In many cantons, church taxes are levied on members of the Protestant Church in Switzerland and the Roman Catholic Church by their respective denominations.
 Church tax is paid by members of the Christian Catholic Church in some cantons.
 In three cantons, members of Jewish congregations pay a tax.
+However, residents of Valais who are not members of the Catholic or the Swiss Reformed churches can obtain tax refunds if certain requirements are met.
+You must send an application to your municipal government each year in order to obtain possible refunds.

 Individuals who are employed in Switzerland but are not Swiss citizens and do not have permanent residence do not pay the above-listed taxes directly to the tax office themselves.
 Instead, their employers deduct a withholding tax from their salaries.